dupgit/sauvegarde/README.md

 for the programs (GPL v3) and one in the pixmaps file for the artwork (CC-BY-SA 4.0).

-Feel free to contibute to sauvegarde's project and/or give help to the projects used here (see dependencies section below).
+Feel free to contibute to cdpfgl's project and/or give help to the projects used here (see dependencies section below).